tom-krieger/pxe_install/README.md

 ## Tasks

 `maintain_netinstaller`:
 This task can be called directly nd it will download the needed net installer image and install the files into the tftpboot directory.
+Here's an example for an CentOS 8 netinstaller URL: [http://centos.intergenia.de/8-stream/isos/x86_64/CentOS-Stream-8-x86_64-latest-boot.iso](http://centos.intergenia.de/8-stream/isos/x86_64/CentOS-Stream-8-x86_64-latest-boot.iso)

 `create_password`:
 This task helps you to create SHA512 encrypted passwords.
 It uses the above mentioned Python code.
 This task has to run on the Puppet primary server.